Execution of Nathaniel Woods: Trial

 Kerry Spencer was tried slightly before Woods and was convicted of murder, with his trial finishing in September 2005.
-Spencer was sentenced to death, and remains on death row at Holman Correctional Facility awaiting execution as of 2022.
+Spencer was sentenced to death and is on death row at the Holman Correctional Facility awaiting execution as of 2025.
 Before Woods' trial, he turned down a plea deal of 20 to 25 years in prison.
 One of his lawyers misinformed him by saying that he could not be given the death penalty as he did not commit the murders.
 Lauren Faraino, a lawyer and later supporter of Woods criticized his original legal team as being weak and ineffective.

 At Woods's trial, despite the city being majority black, only two black jurors were impaneled on the jury due to peremptory challenges from the prosecution of other black jurors.
 The prosecution conceded that it was Spencer who had opened fire on the officers, but accused Woods of luring them to their deaths while refusing to cooperate with a valid arrest warrant.
+Michael Scott, who had been in John Prather's house when Woods and Spencer arrived, testified that Woods had remarked "They fucked with the wrong niggers, we shot their asses", and Prather himself testified that he heard Woods tell Spencer "You came through for me".
+Officer Owen's service weapon had been recovered from Prather's house, behind a heater which Woods had been sitting next to, and the prosecution held that Woods was the one who stashed it there (although Spencer testified at his trial that he had been the one who removed Owen's gun from the crime scene).
+Spencer was called by the defense but refused to testify, citing his right against self-incrimination; the court allowed his testimony at his own trial, in which he had maintained that he acted alone, to be read out instead.